burningwave/core/README.md

 <br/>

-# Retrieving placeholdered items from map and properties file
+# <a name="Retrieving-placeholdered-items-from-map-and-properties-file"></a>Retrieving placeholdered items from map and properties file

 With **IterableObjectHelper** component it is possible to retrieve items from map by using placeholder or not.
 In the following example we are going to show how to retrieve strings or objects from **[burningwave.properties](#configuration-1)** file and from maps.